 What do you love most about your job?

 The people, by far.
 Interesting people, interesting projects.
-And on one project, I even got to go visit the client in the United States!
+And on one project, I even got to go and visit the client in the United States!

 Do you have any fun facts about your life or work you want to share, other than your awesome way to learn Portuguese via music?